jhe16/jhe16.github.io/_pages/about.md

 # Recruitment
 ----

 I am looking for self-motivated PhD/MS students.
-Several postdoc and RA positions are available.
+Several Postdoc and RA positions are available.
 If you are interested in working with me, please feel free to drop me an email with your CV.